Welding Accidents result in electrocution, eye injury, respiratory disease and severe burns.

 Common risk factors of welding accidents include poor work conditions and practices, welding in confined spaces, long exposure periods, dangerous types of welding, and appropriate use of personal protective equipment.
 Welders are usually required to wear welding helmets and shields, safety goggles and protective clothing to guard against optical radiation to the eyes and skin.

-Ventilation and respiratory masks are required to protect welders from harmful fumes produced during the process.
+Workplace Ventilation Risks and respiratory masks are required to protect welders from harmful fumes produced during the process.
 Radiation, however, may be reflected into welding helmets and penetrate from the tops and the sides, causing exposure even when preventive measures are taken.

 Workers involved in welding accidents with questions about the legal remedies available to improve quality of life and medical care should contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.